-The following Pensions guidance note Produced in partnership with Michael Hayles and Amy Davies of Burges Salmon LLP provides comprehensive and up to date legal information covering:
+The following Pensions practice note Produced in partnership with Michael Hayles and Amy Davies of Burges Salmon LLP provides comprehensive and up to date legal information covering:

 Outsourcing occurs when an organisation enters into an agreement with a third party, by which that third party assumes responsibility for providing services which are currently provided by the organisation.

 The staff delivering that service on behalf of the organisation may transfer employment to the third party under the provisions of the Transfer of Undertakings (Protection of Employment) Regulations 2006, SI 2006/246 (TUPE).
 Under TUPE, transferring employees have the right to retain the same terms and conditions of employment as provided by their previous employer, with the exception of most rights under an occupational pension scheme (as defined by the Pension Schemes Act 1993).